lsst-dm/prompt_processing/doc/playbook.rst

   One of the files, the unobserved group `2023-10-11T01:45:47.810`, has modified RA at a location with no templates.
   Astrometry is also expected to fail in WCS fitting.
   This visit can test pipeline fallback features.
+* For LSSTComCamSim, 2 groups, in total 18 raw fits files and their corresponding json metadata files, are curated.

 ``python/tester/upload_hsc_rc2.py``: Command line argument is the number of groups of images to send.